LeoBertini/CoralMethodsPaper/AvizoTutorials/README.md

 Set interpretation to **3D**
 Measure Group should be a default or a saved group that includes for example the following 3-dimensional measures: Breadth3D, Shape_VA3D

-Look at the ‘.analysis’ object for results table
+Look at the ‘.analysis’ object for results table.

 ## Step 5 - Save information in a '.VolMetrics' file